katharinalisalin/demo-bug-template/docs/contributing/change-request.md

 reasons that led to the declination of your change request that may not be immediately apparent to you as a user.
 These reasons may include the following:

+- [x] ...is useful to the majority of users.
+- [x] ...matches the overall "tone" of this project.
+- [x] ...is easy to use for authors.
+- [x] ...is not incompatible with one existing feature, theme, or plugin.
+- [x] ...can (ideally) be used together with all existing features, themes, or plugins.
+- [x] ...can be implemented in a way that is accessible.
+- [x] ...can be implemented with reasonable effort.
+- [x] ...can be implemented following the principle of progressive enhancement.
+- [x] ...can be implemented to work on all screen sizes (mobile, tablet, desktop).
+- [x] ...can be implemented to work on all modern browsers (nope, not IE).

 ### Upstream dependencies

 Your change might not be directly related to Material for MkDocs.
 Since our